*A full bond refund generally occurs at the end of the tenancy.

 Until 30 April 2022, tenants experiencing domestic and family violence can end their interest in a tenancy quickly and apply to the RTA for their part of the bond to be refunded using the paper Refund of rental bond form.
 Tenants will also need to provide evidence (e.g. a notice to end the tenancy and a Domestic and family violence report) with their Bond refund form.
-Contact the RTA for further assistance in this process (Monday to Friday, 8.30am to 5.00pm, excluding public holidays).
+Contact the RTA for further assistance in this process (Monday - Friday, 8.30am - 5pm, excluding public holidays).
 Learn more.

 Responding to a bond refund request

 What is the bond refund process?

 The graphic below shows the process for bond refunds.